Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Proof

-The final rise of the dough before baking.
-Proper proofing gives sourdough its airy texture and is usually done in a banneton or proofing basket.
+Proper proofing gives sourdough its airy texture and is usually done in a banneton or proofing basket to encourage the loaf to maintain it’s shape.

 This stage allows the yeast to continue fermenting, producing carbon dioxide that causes the dough to expand and develop its structure.
 Proofing can vary in time and temperature, influencing the flavor and texture of the final loaf.
-Proper proofing is crucial for achieving a well-risen, airy sourdough with an open crumb and a pleasing crust.
-Over-proofing can lead to a collapsed loaf, while under-proofing may result in a dense texture.

-Proofed Everything Bagel Sourdough
+Everything Bagel Sourdough before final proof.

 R